logtail/logtail-js/example-project/README.md

-# Logtail JavaScript example project
+# Better Stack JavaScript example project

-To help you get started with using Logtail in your projects, we have prepared a simple program that showcases the usage of Logtail logger.
+To help you get started with using Better Stack Logs in your projects, we have prepared a simple program that showcases the usage of Logtail logger.
 Before proceeding make sure you have `npm` and [Node.js](https://nodejs.org/en/download/) installed.

 ## Download and install the example project